Research

 Within the umbrella of this project, Dr. Wilson also co-authored Beer and Society: How We Make Beer, and Beer Makes Us.
 Co-written with Dr. Asa Stone, an Advanced Cicerone and psychology professor, the book explores issues of identity, work, business, and culture in the world of beer.
 Drawing from both scholarly insights and industry expertise, this book offers a critical perspective on how beer and society are intertwined, including how beer is embedded within our larger economic system, racial hierarchies, and existing systems of power in our society.
 Together, these scholars detail how the recent growth of women and people of color in the beer industry is reshaping these craft workplaces to be more inclusive for both workers and consumers, though these efforts have also been met with pockets of resistance within the industry.

-Ongoing Project: Tip Work in the New Economy
+Tip Work in the New Economy

 Tipping, as a deeply-held cultural practice in the U.S., has come under recent scrutiny due to labor activism surrounding tipped minimum wage laws and the disproportionate number of Black and Brown workers employed in these types of service workplaces.
 As his research on tipped workers — which builds on previous restaurant scholarship — is uncovering, tipping involves a blurry line between gift giving and market exchange that can reinforce a shadowy system of racial inequality in service workplaces.
 This is due to both limited access to higher-earning tipped jobs by members of disadvantaged groups, as well as the racialized, classed, and gendered assumptions that tipping customers bring with them into the service encounter.